Drodat/dev-interview-000/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

+This is a [Next.js](https://nextjs.org) project.

-First, install the pre-installed packages and run the development server:
+To run it, install the pre-installed packages and run the development server:

 ```bash
 yarn install